Note: Mental health case managers are not an emergency resource. If you're in crisis or need immediate support, dial 911.

 - Enhance wellness through education, goal setting, and self-care

 - Define a safety plan for crisis management

 Note: This is a non-clinical service.
 Our mental health case managers will support and have extensive background in mental health/substance use, but they're not licensed therapists.

 A behavioral health case manager does not provide:

 - Help for finding a therapist, psychiatrist, or other mental health/substance use provider

 For help finding a provider, contact the Customer Care Center or use our provider directory.

 Want to connect to a mental health case manager?

-Contact the Customer Care Center and request mental health case management services or complete the online form by clicking the Enroll Now button.
+Contact the Customer Care Center and request mental health case management services or use the Enroll now button and complete the online referral form.

 When completing the online referral form, select "behavioral health."
 Enrollment is voluntary and members can opt out at any time.